I will show you how to choose a good dash cam. Simple as that. Because, as you will later see, a dash cam will be your time/money/stress saver.

 Of course, regardless of how careful you are during driving, you can still wind up in a crash if other road users aren’t paying attention.

 With a high-quality dash cam installed in your vehicle, safe drivers will be able to provide the record of the whole accident scene.

 Stop Vandalism and Monitor Your Car while it’s Parked

 The majority of high-quality dash cameras are capable of protecting cars of users from being vandalized while parked.

-By using hard wire equipment to deliver regular power, the dash camera can be activated by impact or motion and record the happenings around your vehicle while parked.
+By using a hardwire kit, the dash camera can be activated by impact or motion and record the happenings around your vehicle while parked.

 How many times have you met your car bashed after coming out from a supermarket or a shopping center?
 Most times, the perpetrator usually gets away in such incidences since you have no proof or evidence to go after anyone.

-But with a dash camera installed, the recorded tape can help show your insurance company that the damage wasn’t done by you or can be given to Police in the event of intentional damage.
+But with a dash camera installed, the recording can help show your insurance company that the damage wasn’t done by you or can be given to police in the event of intentional damage.

-The footage is the evidence, and the dash cam footage will help you ensure that the other party doesn’t change their initial story.
+The dash cam footage will help you ensure that the other party doesn’t change their initial story.